-Typically a holding company doesn’t manufacture anything or buy and sell products or services.
+Typically, a holding company doesn’t manufacture anything — it also doesn’t buy or sell products or services.
 In addition to holding controlling shares in other companies, it may own real estate, intellectual property, and other assets.

 Holding companies may also be known as “umbrella” companies.
 In certain jurisdictions, the holding company business definition is the same as what’s called a “parent” company.
 The entities they control are known as subsidiaries.
 If the parent company controls 100% of the subsidiary’s stock, the subsidiary is known as a “wholly owned subsidiary.”